AgustinCB/study/os/ostep/chap30/solutions.md

 3. If possible, run the code on different systems (e.g., a Mac and Linux).
 Do you see different behavior across these systems?

 Ran it in Linux and Windows.
 Noticed no difference.

+4. Let’s look at some timings of different runs.
+How long do you think the following execution, with one producer, three consumers, a single-entry shared buffer, and each consumer pausing at point c3 for a second, will take?

+I think it'd take approximately `l` seconds.